 Then,

-Should I invest in ELSS or PPF?
+Should You Invest in ELSS or PPF?

-If you are a relatively young, Risk-Taking Investor, who doesn’t like a long Lock-in period on their Tax Saving Investments and understands the risk of investing in an Equity Mutual Fund, then you should invest in an ELSS Fund.
+If you are a relatively young, Risk-Taking Investor, who doesn’t like a long Lock-in period on their Tax Saving Investments and understands the risk of investing in an Equity Mutual Fund, then you should invest in an ELSS Mutual Fund.
 Rest should stick with PPF.

 That was it.